 And they won't tell you how hard they run the tubes.
 Ask them for the plate and screen voltages, and how the tubes idle.
 They don't want you to know.
 And they will tell you it's "proprietary" which is silly.
 But PrimaLuna will because we run our tubes so easy you may never change them.

-PHOTO ABOVE: Our competitor's "AutoBias" which consists entirely of "space-heater" sized resistors.
-This amp sells for nearly $13,000.
+Our competitors' "AutoBias" which consists entirely of "space-heater" sized resistors.

 "Adjustable Bias" is a manual bias adjustment for each tube or each set of tubes.
 If the amplifier has a bias adjustment for each tube, then a matched set is not required (though still desirable).
 If there is one bias adjustment for each pair, you buy two so you have a matched pair.
 One adjustment for four tubes, you need a matched quad.
 This is expensive and a hassle.